mikebranstein/azure-identity-workshop-instructions/src/chapters/chapter3.md

 After the the Azure Storage Emulator is running, let's turn our attention to [Storage Explorer](http://storageexplorer.com).
 Storage Explorer is a standalone app from Microsoft that allows you to easily work with Azure Storage Accounts on Windows, macOS and Linux.

-We'll be using Storage Explorer throughout the bootcamp to peek into the local storage account (created by the Storage Emulator) and Azure-hosted storage account.
+We'll be using Storage Explorer throughout the workshop to peek into the local storage account (created by the Storage Emulator) and Azure-hosted storage account.

 Let's get started!